iambibhas/iambibhas.github.com/_posts/2013-04-21-shell-access-to-tornado-local-environment.md

 > -i
 > When a script is passed as first argument or the -c option is used, enter interactive mode after executing the script or the command, even when sys.stdin does not appear to be a terminal.
 The PYTHONSTARTUP file is not read.
 > This can be useful to inspect global variables or a stack trace when a script raises an exception.

+Now just navigate to your project root and execute `python shell.py` or you can do `./shell.py` if you know how.
+This will take you to an interactive shell where you can play around with your project.